ken6377/hogemon/README.md

-# dbt + Airbyte用サンプル
+# dbt + Airbyte

-Poke API からミュウツーのデータを取得して、技について詳しく調べてみる。
+Get the data of Mewtwo from the PokeAPI and explore the moves in detail.